KnowledgeAI/KnowledgeAI.github.io/_pages/home.md

 title: home
 home_title: The 1st International Workshop on Knowlege-Based Compositional Generalization (KBCG)
 subtitle: Held in conjunction with IJCAI 2023
-nav_title: home
+nav_title: Home
 permalink: /
 description: A workshop to bring together researchers who study the compositional generalization in AI, cognitive sciences and neurscience with novel approaches such as representation learning, transfer learning, reinforcement learning, self-supervised learning, foundation models, knowledge graph and data visualization.
 ---
-# introduction
+# Introduction

 We are excited to announce the first International Workshop on Knowledge-Based Compositional Generalization (KBCG) held in conjunction with IJCAI 2023.
 The workshop aims to bring together researchers from academia and industry to discuss the latest advances and challenges in the area of knowledge-based compositional generalization in AI.
 Compositional generalization, the ability to understand and generate new combinations of previously learned concepts, is a fundamental problem in AI.
 It is particularly important in areas such as natural language understanding, reinforcement learning, and knowledge representation.
 However, achieving compositional generalization remains a challenging problem in AI.

 The ability to make **generalizations** based on different actions or concepts, known as systematic compositionality, is crucial for human learning and understanding.
 It allows us to understand and learn new things, even when we have limited experience.
 In human daily life, we often encounter problems that require us to be able to make generalizations based on compositions of different actions or concepts.
 This ability is critical for how we are able to learn and understand new things, even when we have limited experience.
 However, while there have been significant advances in the language capabilities of machines, they still struggle with generalization and require large amounts of training data.
 These machine learning techniques, like neural networks, have been criticized in the past for lacking systematic compositionality.
 For a recent survey on compositional generalization, please refer to: [https://arxiv.org/abs/2302.01067](https://arxiv.org/abs/2302.01067).
 Some topics of interest include but not limited to:

-- Representational learning, Meta-learning, Transfer learning, Reinforcement learning , Self-supervised learning for compositional generalization
+- Representational learning, Meta-learning, Transfer learning, Reinforcement learning, Self-supervised learning for compositional generalization
 - Reasoning, commonsense and knowledge representation for compositional generalization
 - Applications of compositional generalization such as foundation models, natural language processing, computer vision, and control systems